LightOvie/SUPH-03-Build/README.md

 In this project, I learned how to use it properly:
-1.Grid
+-Grid
-2.First extensive experience of working in a team and proper distribution of work over time
+-First extensive experience of working in a team and proper distribution of work over time

 To download Game:
--  1.Press Code
+-  Press Code
--  2.Press "Download Zip"
+-  Press "Download Zip"
--  3. Open Download files in your  compture
+-  Open Download files in your  compture
--  4. Extract all files from the Zip file.
+-  Extract all files from the Zip file.
--  5. Open extract file and open SUPH-03 game and enjoy.
+-  Open extract file and open SUPH-03 game and enjoy.